grammka/npm-package-utils/README.md

 }
 ```

 Thats it!
-Now you can make `npu -d` to run example in dev mode
+Now you can make `npu -d` to run example in dev mode, or `npu -o ./build` for building.

 ## TODO